mastodon-sc/mastodon/README.md

 **Mastodon** is our effort to provide a tool that can harness these challenges.

+## *Warning.*

+Despite the naming of the artifacts and the apparent usability of the software, *Mastodon is still in alpha stage, not released, not published and not supported* at the present time.

 ## Mastodon goals.

 The goals of Mastodon are the following: